back to

 BQ&sa=X&oi=book_result&ct=result&resnum=1&ved=0CCwQ6AEwADge#v=onepage&q=Voynich&f=false

-which refers to the southern town of Wojnicz which we already discussed once before; the text describes
+which refers to the southern town of Wojnicz which we already discussed

-the freeing by King Boleslaus the Chaste (well, technically High Duke, not all of them were actually
+the freeing by King Boleslaus the Chaste (well, technically High Duke,

-crowned King by the Emperor at the time - hence "Herzog Boleslaus") of the vassals of the monastery at
+crowned King by the Emperor at the time - hence "Herzog Boleslaus") of

 Tyniec from taxes imposed by the Castellan of Wojnicz.
-The history was written in 1871 but the event (as visible
+The history was

 in the image) occurred in 1258.

-As I commented then, this gives the latinisation "Voynich", which we haven't seen before.
-It's possible
+As I commented then, this gives the latinisation "Voynich", which we

-WMV was aware of it when he anglicised "Wojnicz"; then again, "Voynich" is the natural (as in, closest
+WMV was aware of it when he anglicised "Wojnicz"; then again, "Voynich"

 approximation to pronunciation) anglicisation of "Wojnicz".